digital-asset/daml/ledger/daml-on-sql/README.rst

 Configure logging
 =================

-*DAML on PostgreSQL* uses the industry-standard Logback for logging.
-You can read more on how to set it up in the *DAML on PostgreSQL* CLI reference and the `Logback documentation <http://logback.qos.ch/>`__.
+*DAML for PostgreSQL* uses the industry-standard Logback for logging.
+You can read more on how to set it up in the *DAML for PostgreSQL* CLI reference and the `Logback documentation <http://logback.qos.ch/>`__.

 Structured logging